Hyzao/cat-sender/README.md

 # What it does
 Get the most upvoted image on the r/cats subreddit and send it to my parents group chat on messenger

+Feel free to use it, but read the disclaimer first
 # Setup

 Needed : python3.6